 Method 1: Tear or trim off the ends of your lubricating jelly packet.
 Then slide your uncoated catheter inside the packet and move it back and forth to adequately coat the tube.

 Method 2: Trim or tear one corner of your catheter lubricant packet, or open your lubricant tube.
-Then squeeze the lubrication along the length of the catheter tube.
-If you want to spread it manually, consider wearing gloves rather than using your bare hands to reduce the risk of bacterial contamination.
+Then, squeeze the lubricant along the length of the catheter tube.
+If you want to spread it manually, consider wearing gloves to help reduce the risk of contamination.

 Helpful Catheter Lubrication Tip